rickfindlater/rickfindlater.github.io/collections/_projects/a-spotlight-redesign.md

 Once a preferred approach was selected, I collaborated with the team to refine the designs.
 Having already established the foundation of a new design system for Spotlight, I applied this to ensure consistency across the redesign.

-To support implementation:
+To support the development process, I:
-- We conducted a story mapping session to outline the development process.
+- Held a **story mapping session** to outline the development flow.
-- I worked closely with developers, clarifying design intent, answering questions, and creating additional assets as needed.
+- Collaborated closely with **developers**, clarifying design intent, answering questions, and creating additional assets as needed.
-- As development progressed, I took on a production design role, ensuring the final product stayed aligned with our vision.

 ### The Future